 Summary 3: What You Need to Know about your Brain

 Summary 4: What you Need to Know about Medication

 Summary 5: A Medication Rating Scale

 Summary 6: Executive Function..."What is this anyway?"
 (ATTENTION article)

 Summary 7: A Graphic Organizer for Writing an Essay

 Here's what the experts are saying about A Bird's-Eye View...

-	"It's terriffic...Without exception, this is the best book I have reviewed to date for teens with ADHD and their parents.
+"It's terriffic...Without exception, this edition remains the best book I have reviewed to date for teens with ADHD and their parents.
 It is clear, concise, engaging, witty, entertaining, and at times appropriately irreverent yet more importantly it is founded on the science of ADHD not just anecdotes. ...it is packed full of factually based information on ADHD derived from the voluminous scientific literature that is skillfully woven throughout the more personalized information and serves to demystify and de-pathologize the disorder.
 Congratulations to Chris and Alex for collaborating to produce this unique, insightful, and highly useful guide to ADHD in adolescents."